WinEunuuchs2Unix/eyesome/README.md

 - overriding your country/city name if eyesome didn't detect automatically
 - overriding your hardware `/sys/class/*/brightness` directory if needed
 - overriding your `xrandr` software names for external monitors if needed
-- defining daytime and nightime brightness
+- defining daytime and nightime brightness/gamma (color temperature)
-- testing daytime and nighttime brightness
+- testing daytime and nighttime brightness/gamma (color temperature)
 - setting transition period after sunrise to full monitor brighness
 - setting transition period before sunset for reducing monitor brightness
 - along with brightess, gamma can also be set (night light, redshift, etc.)
 - setting how quickly brightness/gamma changes are made during transitions
 - viewing the next interval brightess/gamma will be set
 - viewing the last interval's setting of brightness/gamma per monitor
+- overriding eyesome daemon to manually set brightness/gamma for a period
+- input gamma with red, green, blue values or use a color temperature slider

 For screen shots please see: https://askubuntu.com/a/887249/307523